cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 It may be useful if test suites could be run in integration mode (with mocked tendermint) or with e2e fixtures (with real tendermint and many nodes).
 Integration fixtures could be used for quicker runs, e2e fixures could be used for more battle hardening.

+BDD feature tests are recommended when building up illustrative and journey scenarios.